-Using this simple premise, some xc ski companires went to work designing a line of womens skis and boots that takes into account the various differences between the male and female bodies and their interests.
-For example, women generally have narrower feet and thinner lower legs and calves, so Alpina built boots accordingly.
-The whole center of gravity is shifted, which means that application of force from the legs to the skis is shifted, so one company, Madshus built a ski that flexes accordingly.
+Using this simple premise, some xc ski companies went to work designing a line of womens skis and boots that takes into account the various differences between the male and female bodies and their interests.
+For example, women generally have narrower feet and thinner lower legs and calves, so companies like Alpina built boots accordingly.
+The whole center of gravity is shifted, which means that application of force from the legs to the skis is shifted, so the Madshus ski company built a ski that flexes accordingly.

 Some changes are also cosmetic but they can also address fundamental interests such as stability or downhill control.
 Moreover, they are not just for the touring linescompanies recognize the need for womens products in each equipment category, from touring to backcountry to performance and even racing.